How to fix this annoying problem

-Try changing the search engine to Bing, restarting Safari and see if there is any difference in the speed.
+Try changing the search engine to Bing, restarting Safari, and see if there is any difference in the speed.
 Change it back to Google and then check again.
-You can also try unchecking all the options like search engine suggestions, Safari suggestions, quick website search, preload top hit, etc. to see if that makes a difference.
+You can also try unchecking all the options like search engine suggestions, Safari suggestions, a quick website search, preload top hit, etc. to see if that makes a difference.

 Sometimes on a very slow Internet connection, all of these extra features may cause Safari to be even slower.

 Method 6 – Change Network Service Order

 If you have a machine that is connected to both WiFi and Ethernet, your issue could be caused by being connected to the network in two different ways.
 To see your connections, go to System Preferences and then click on Network.

 You could try disconnecting one network source and seeing if that makes a difference or not.
 Switch to only the other one and test too.
 If you want to keep both connected, read on.